ara303/pure-js/README.md

 }
 ````

-At the moment, I am using both client side form validation (in the form of `required` values on the fields as well as `type="phone"` or `type="email"` which is especially helpful for mobile UX) as well as server side.
+For safety and to prevent my server from getting spammed, I use both client side  validation (`required` on some field elements and `type="phone"` or `type="email"` which is especially helpful for mobile UX) as well as server side.

-My rationale for having the server generate the error messages as user-friendly text as well as developer-friendly alternatives is because I didn't really want that in the JS because it's easier for me to update the validation server side.

-It would also help with i18n later down the line as the client I originally wrote this for may go multi-lingual in the future.
+The server generates error messages as user-friendly text as well as the `code` values because I write my JS to be concerned with the application's logic only.
+It also helps with localisation as the project this code was originally written for may support multiple languages later down the line.

-### More soon

-I've decided to try to move away from jQuery and other big libraries as much as possible, because all the good browsers are now really good at handling pure JS, so I'd like to leverage the performance benefits there.

 ### Old IE notice...
-If you need to support IE <11, just use jQuery.
+If you need to support IE <11, it is probably better to just use jQuery.
+This JS is the most helpful for the small, lean sites I build using static site generators like Jekyll that don't need much JS, just a little bit here and there for some functionality.